yuansuny/yuansuny.github.io/_pages/about.md

 News
 ======
-* Our paper has been accepted in ...
+* Our paper "An Improved Merge Search Algorithm For the Constrained Pit Problem in Open-pit Mining" has been accepted as a full paper for presenting in GECCO 2019.
-* Our paper has been
+* Our paper "Decomposition for Large-scale Optimization Problems with Overlapping Components" has been accepted for presenting in IEEE CEC 2019.
-* I received the "Chinese government award for outstanding self-financed student study abroad" in 2019; check the news.
+* I received the "Chinese government award for outstanding self-financed student study abroad" in 2019.

 Teaching